-A map of the Sound Study Area showing the location of sensitive sound receptors and boundary lines (differentiating participating [i.e., a contract has been signed with the Applicant prior to the date of Application filing], potentially participating, and non-participating parcels) within 1,500 feet of the proposed Facility components is provided in Figure 7-1.
+A map of the Sound Study Area showing the location of sensitive sound receptors and boundary lines (differentiating participating [i.e., a contract has been signed with the Applicant prior to the date of Application filing], potentially participating, and non-participating parcels) within 1,500 feet of the proposed Facility components is provided in Figure 7-1 and 7-2.
 The figure also depicts all potential noise sources within the Sound Study Area, including transformer(s), inverters, the substation, and the energy storage structures.
 The sensitive sound receptors include all residences, outdoor public facilities and areas, hospitals, schools, libraries, parks, camps, summer camps, places of worship, cemeteries, Federal, State, and local Lands, and cabins and hunting camps identified by property tax codes that were identified within 1,500 feet of the Facility.
 Seasonal receptors included any other seasonal residences with septic systems/running water.
-All residences are included as sensitive sound receptors, regardless of participation in the project or occupancy (i.e., yearround and seasonal residences are included).
+All residences are included as sensitive sound receptors, regardless of participation in the project or occupancy (i.e., year-round and seasonal residences are included).
+A refences list of all receptors and corresponding Tax ID numbers can be found in Table 22 of the revised PNIA.